Key Takeaways

 Side sleeping with a pillow between your knees

-Keeps your hips, pelvis, and spine in better alignment.
-The pillow prevents your upper leg from pulling your spine out of alignment.
-Use a firm pillow that fills the gap between your knees.
+The pillow stops your upper leg from dragging your spine out of line.
+You want a firm one that actually fills the gap between your knees—a flat decorative pillow won't cut it.

 "The spine has natural curves that need support.
 When those curves are flattened or exaggerated during sleep, pain results."